PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images

 \subsection{Datasets and Metrics}

 We evaluate our approach on nuScenes benchmark~\cite{caesar2020nuscenes} and OpenLane benchmark~\cite{chen2022persformer}.
-NuScenes~\cite{caesar2020nuscenes} is a large-scale multimodal dataset that is composed of data collected from 6 cameras, 1 lidar and 5 radars.
-The dataset has 1000 scenes and is officially divided into training/validation/testing sets with 700/150/150 scenes, respectively.
+NuScenes~\cite{caesar2020nuscenes} is a large-scale multi-task dataset covering 3D object detection, BEV segmentation, 3D object tracking, etc. The dataset is officially divided into training/validation/testing sets with 700/150/150 scenes, respectively.
 We mainly focus on two sub-tasks: 3D object detection and BEV segmentation.
 We also conduct the 3D lane detection experiments on OpenLane benchmark~\cite{chen2022persformer}.
 Openlane ~\cite{chen2022persformer} is a large-scale real world 3D lane dataset.
 It has 200K frames and over 880K carefully annotated lanes and covers a wide range of lane types using 14 lane categories.